Sky News understands the Queen has been informed of the death of one of the Royal Family’s physicians.

 “Peter was a highly regarded colleague and friend of many at the RLHIM, where he worked for more than 35 years.”

 Dr Fisher will be “greatly missed by his colleagues and patients alike”, she added.

-The Met Police are appealing for information after a fatal collision on High Holborn on Wednesday morning.
+The Met Police are appealing for possible witnesses after the fatal collision on High Holborn on Wednesday.

 Dr Fisher was a specialist in homeopathy and other complementary medicines, integrated with conventional treatments for conditions such as osteoarthritis and rheumatoid arthritis.